TheApplePieGod/Diamond/README.md

 target_link_libraries(YourProjectTarget Diamond::Diamond)
 ```

-All of the libraries that are included with Diamond are referenced in the following ways (the last two are already included in structures.h):
+All of the libraries that are included with Diamond are referenced in the following ways (the last two are already included with diamond.h):
 ```
 #include <Diamond/diamond.h>
 #include <imgui/imgui.h>